FAQ

 What kind of food is offered?

-Lunch is included and takes place at the Wright Food Court located at the Wright Residence Center (501 N Eagleson Ave, Bloomington, IN 47406).
+Lunch (and dinner, for overnight campers) is included and takes place at the Forest Residence Center.
 Many types of diets are accommodated by the variety of options, as can be found on the university’s Residential Programs and Services NetNutrition guide.
-Breakfast and dinner are also provided for overnight campers.
+Breakfast items (granola bars, fruit cups etc.) will be provided at the overnight Teter Resience Hall.

 What does camp cost?